Manage Windows 10 software updates in Intune

 If a device starts a scan for updates after a deferral has been set to zero or removed for the device, but before Windows Update completes the processing of the feature updates policy, that device can be offered an update you didn’t plan for it to install.

 Use the following process to ensure Windows Update has processed your feature updates policy before deferrals are removed.

 Switch to feature updates policy

 In the Microsoft Endpoint Manager admin center, create a feature updates policy that configures your desired Windows version, and assign it to applicable devices.

 After the saved policy is assigned to devices, it will take a few minutes for Windows Update to process the policy.

-View the Windows 10 feature updates (Organizational) report for the feature update policy, and verify devices have a state of OfferReady before you proceed.
+View the Windows 10 and later feature updates (Organizational) report for the feature update policy, and verify devices have a state of OfferReady before you proceed.
 Once all devices show OfferReady, Windows Update has completed processing the policy.

 After devices are verified to be in the OfferReady state you can safely reconfigure the Windows 10 update ring policy for that same set of devices to change the setting Feature update deferral period (days) to a value of 0.